annieleal/rces-final-project/README.md

 ### Scientific Question

-Can satellite based estimates of carbon export ($F(POC)_{ex}$), in conjunction with measured nutrient availability, improve our understanding of carbon export and the carbon cycle in the global ocean?
+Can satellite based estimates of carbon export, in conjunction with measured nutrient availability, improve our understanding of carbon export and the carbon cycle in the global ocean?

 ### Datasets